troveski/FLORA/README.md

 ### 2.1.
 Prepare Your Dataset

-- Your input dataset should have the following structure:
+- Your input dataset should have the following structure:   (labels should be in yolov7 format)
   ```
   input/
     images/